 The process is very similar to filling out an online survey (but far less boring), with pre-filled templates and demo’s so you know how the skill will work once completed.

-Check out this handy video from Alexa Developers, covering the basics of using Alexa Skill Blueprints:
+Check out this handy video from Alexa Developers, covering the basics of using the UK version of Alexa Skill Blueprints:

 The expansion allows users to have a lot more fun with their Alexa-enabled device, by making the whole experience more personal and giving Alexa a sense of uniqueness we’ve not seen before.

 You can get Alexa to roast your family!

 As well as a bunch of other cool stuff like helping kids with revision and even reading them a personalised bedtime story.

 We’ve been experimenting in Alexa Skill development to see what we could come up with… And so we decided to create an addition to our Speed Dating app which mimics a game of ‘two truths, one lie’ for each member of our team.